GoldScorpion69/LBS/README.md

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.

 Hello, my name is Cacophony and I got into modding as a pimply teenager simply because I wanted to see naked women.
-For a long time that was my only goal.
 Then I discovered the communities surrounding Skyrim.
-From there I branched out, building the TUCOGUIDE, Lexy, morphing Lexy into LOTD Plus, and finally discovering Wabbajack and spending almost all of my time either starting a new list or changing one I or someone else had made.
-When I tried to integrate Lover's Lab content to combine my two modding passions, I found out through much pain and torture that usually porn doesn't work well with playing Skyrim and playing Skyrim doesn't mesh well with playing porn and I lacked the skill to change that.
-So I solved it by simply paring back my ambitions.
-As a novice modder I tried to do too much with my builds: combine full survival-style Skyrim with a ton of realistic sexuality simulations, or pile in Lover's Lab frameworks to make my experience as _muh immersion_ sexy as possible.
+From there I branched out, building the TUCOGUIDE, Lexy, switching Lexy into LOTD Plus, and finally discovering Wabbajack and spending almost all of my time either starting a new list or changing one I or someone else had made.

+When I tried to integrate Lover's Lab with my new modding passion, I found out through much pain and torture that usually porn doesn't work well with playing Skyrim and playing Skyrim doesn't mesh well with playing porn simply because of the vast incompatibilities between adult mods as well as scripting inexperience or inefficiency on behalf of the modders themselves.
+I am no coder, so I solved this problem by simply paring back my ambitions.
+As a novice modder I tried to do too much with my builds: combine full survival-style Skyrim with a ton of realistic sexuality simulations, or pile in Lover's Lab frameworks to make my experience as _immersive_ as possible.
 None of these ever worked for me, so instead I offer you a more humble list intended for maximum stability and ease of play.

 If you want the gist of what this horribly cribbed modlist is, it grew out of the two most common questions I heard in the Lexy Discord's NSFW channel: how do I add SexLab to this?
 And: how do I switch the body to CBBE?
 I quickly came to realize that you don't do either of these things... unless you want a broken list that would have been more easily built from the ground up.
 So I did just that, keeping the parts of Lexy that I liked (which was the vast majority of it), throwing in a few other things to the mix, and adding some options to sex things up for both male and female characters.
-While not intended as a replacement for a full-featured list like Lotus or a screenshot-posing oriented list like Cupid, Light But Sexy serves perfectly as a small, resource-friendly modlist requiring few updates that will provide an option for simple sexy play when other modlists are unavailable.
+While not intended as a replacement for a full-featured list like Lotus or a screenshot-posing oriented list like Cupid, Light But Sexy serves perfectly as a small, resource-friendly modlist that will provide an option for simple sexy play when other modlists are unavailable.
 Without further ado I present to you Light But Sexy: To Tide You Over.

 ## Requirements